Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 Boot Compatibility

-Your walking socks and boots must work together.
+Walking socks and boots must work together.
 If trying new socks with existing boots:

 • Too-thick socks in snug boots restrict blood flow (cold feet)

-!Close-up of hiking boot kicking up sand on forest trail The right socks keep your feet comfortable mile after mile
+!Close-up of hiking boot kicking up sand on forest trail The right socks keep feet comfortable mile after mile

 Walking Socks for Hiking: Trail-Specific Advice